-Also known as liquefied petroleum gas or LPG and autogas, propane is the most widely available alternative transportation fuel in the United States.
-As of August 2010, there were 2,503 propane vehicle fueling stations with locations in all 50 states.
-Most propane consumed in the United States is produced domestically, and, compared with gasoline and diesel engines, propane engines can produce lower amounts of some harmful emissions and carbon dioxide, a greenhouse gas.
+Also known as liquefied petroleum gas or LPG and autogas, propane is a widely available alternative transportation fuel in the United States.
+There are more than 2,600 propane vehicle fueling stations with locations in all 50 states.
+See a national map of propane stations and find stations near you using the AFDC's Alternative Fueling Station Locator (www.afdc.energy.gov/afdc/fuels/propane_locations.html).
+Most propane consumed in the United States is produced domestically, and, compared with gasoline and diesel engines, propane engines can produce lower amounts of some harmful emissions, including carbon dioxide.
 The cleaner-burning nature of propane may result in reduced maintenance requirements, such as less-frequent oil changes, and extended mower life.
-Also, like CNG, propane does not spoil or clog fuel systems in lawn equipment during seasonal storage, which can be the case with liquid fuels.
+Also, like CNG, propane does not spoil or clog fuel systems in lawn equipment during seasonal storage, which can be the case with gasoline and diesel.